 - and just today, James Altucher: Reinvent Yourself and Create the Future.

 These resources fortuitously appeared in my hemisphere and they are just what I needed.

 Having too many things, for me, is a distraction.
 Just like having three fountain pens in front of me takes away time deciding what color to use when I can just dive into writing.
 Having more things or more of the same things (Nintendo 3ds, 7 fountain pens, cameras, and other gadgets: a kindle and an iPad) are usually distractions.
 So I’m NOT getting more things, I’m getting rid of some things.
 And if I do get things, I make sure, these are things I love or need.

 Create more output: Write more.
 Write everywhere.
 In my blog, journal, Day One Diary, try to vlog, and try new experiences!
 And get over my fear of putting out blog content.
 Also, reminding myself that getting work done is more important than making things perfect.
 “Don’t let perfect be the enemy of good”.

 4. Healthy Living – is always a top priority and is the backbone for all the things I do, I have to set this lifestyle in stone.

 I am super excited for 2017!
-I get pretty excited most days of the year already, but 2017 has a nice ring to it.
-Three of my kabarkadas are getting married 💖, my brother’s family is moving to Poland (hopefully, we’ll get to visit), I want to collaborate with other people, and my boss is going to dive into video tutorial projects and I want to pick up skills on doing that too!
+Three of my kabarkadas are getting married 💖, my brother’s family is moving to Poland (hopefully, we’ll get to visit), I want to collaborate with other people, and Joey is going to dive into video tutorial projects and I want to pick up skills on that too!
 HOORAY!